Neuropathy Treatment

 • Repetitive motions

-• Autoimmune disorders (e.g., Guillain-Barré syndrome, lupus, or rheumatoid arthritis)
+• Autoimmune disorders (e.g., Guillain-Barré syndrome, lupus, rheumatoid arthritis)

-• Certain infections which attack nervous tissue, like chickenpox
+• Infections that affect nervous tissue, like chickenpox

 • Liver or kidney disorders